fe-moldark/wesleykent-website/stls_for_download.markdown

 <br><br><br>

 # Preview
-_Note: At this point these models are very outdated, I will hopefully get around to updating them soon._<br>
+_Note: At this point these models are very outdated, I will hopefully get around to updating them soon._<br><br>
 I would recommend viewing this page on a larger screen, i.e. not your mobile.
 The frames should adjust properly now, but you still won't be able to get a good look at the 3d models on a small screen.
 All the below are current as of January '23, but still require some minor adjustments here and there.
 <br><br>